nRewik/nrewik-jekyll-blog/_posts/2015-10-17-Function-as-First-Class-Citizens-in-Swift.md

 > Whenever you feel it’s too complicated, try give it a nickname.

 ## Returning Functions
-Rule is now customisable, but still lack of combinability. *Transformer* and *Combinator* are function types that return a function, which allow the combinations of rules.
+Rule is now customisable, but still lack of combinability. *Transformer* and *Combiner* are function types that return a function, which allow the combinations of rules. {% tk %}

 **Transformer**
 A rule can be transformed to another rule.
 For example we might create a negate rule that yield opposite result.